metiviem/rscons/doc/user_guide.md

 If set, a build define of the specified String will be added to the `CPPDEFINES` construction variable array if the requested package is found.

+## Build Operations

+The `build` block is used to create Environments and register build targets.
+An Rscons build script would not be very useful without a `build` block.

+Here is an example `build` block demonstrating how to register a build target:

+    build do
+      Environment.new do |env|
+        env.Program("myprog.exe", glob("src/**/*.c"))
+      end
+    end

+This `Rsconscript` would build an executable called `myprog.exe` from all C source files found recursively under the `src` directory.

+### Environments

+An Environment is a collection of:

+  - construction variables
+  - build hooks
+  - registered build targets

+All build targets must be registered within an `Environment`.

+### Construction Variables

+Construction variables are values assigned to keys within an Environment.
+Construction variables are used by Builders to produce output files.
+See [#Default Construction Variables] for a reference of all built-in construction variables.

+Example:

+    build do
+      Environment.new do |env|
+        env["CCFLAGS"] += %w[-O2 -Wall]
+        env["LIBS"] += %w[m]
+      end
+    end

+This example modifies the `CCFLAGS` construction variable to add `-O2` and `-Wall` to the compilation commands used for C and C++ source files.
+It also instructs the linker to link against the `m` library.

+### Build Hooks

+A build hook is a Ruby block that is called whenever Rscons is about to invoke a builder to produce a build target.
+Rscons also supports post-build hooks which are called after the builder has produced the build target.
+A build hook can be used to modify construction variables depending on the build target or source file names.

+Example:

+    build do
+      Environment.new do |env|
+        env["CFLAGS"] << "-Wall"
+        env.add_build_hook do |builder|
+          # Compile sources from under src/tests without the -Wall flag.
+          if builder.sources.first =~ %r{src/tests/}
+            builder.vars["CFLAGS"] -= %w[-Wall]
+          end
+        end
+        env.Program("program.exe", glob("src/**/*.c"))
+      end
+    end

+This example script would compile all C sources under the `src` directory with the `-Wall` flag except for sources under the `src/tests` directory.

+## Extending Rscons

+### Adding New Languages

+### Adding New Builders

+# Reference

+## Default Builders

+## Default Construction Variables

 # License